 - Look over the clamps and tubing to ensure proper routing and prevent rubbing, as things can shift over time.
 Leave the clamps just loose enough to make minor adjustments to the entire system should the need arise, then systematically tighten each one after satisfactory orientation and fitment/clearance is achieved.

 - Finally, you can use pre-filters and hydro-shields to increase the service interval and reduce maintenance and potential for hydro-locking (when water gets into the motor and causes engine damage).

 What's the Best Brand of Air Intakes?

-To help you find out which is the best cold air intake for you and your vehicle, be sure to take a look at the intake reviews we offer on our website.
-Find out what consumers are saying about popular brands and styles, like the AEM Cold Air Intake or the Takeda Intake.Or, do a vehicle-specific search to find out what kind of power increases you can expect for your year, make and model.
+Now that you know what will be asked of you, it’s time to decide which air intake you should ride with – if you haven’t already purchased one.
+To help you find out which is best for your vehicle, take a look at the intake reviews we offer on our website, and find out what consumers are saying about popular brands and styles, like the AEM Cold Air Intake or the Takeda Intake.Or, you can do a vehicle-specific search to find out what kind of power gains you can expect for your year, make and model.
 You may even want to search for other performance-enhancing parts, like a throttle body spacer and a mass air flow sensor, to get the best results from your cold air intake.